alyssarose05/PlexFileMover/README.md

 ## How it works
 Let's say that this is your server before running the program:<br>
 ![](Images/before.png)<br>
-You would like these videos into their own folders, right?
+You would like these videos to be put into their own folders, right?
 Here is the result, which was complete in approximately 2 seconds on a 64-bit Windows 11 machine:<br>
 ![](Images/after.png)<br>
 Note that the `PlexFileMover.jar` file is purposefully left out so that you can easily find it again.
 Obviously, this is a _small_ example.
 I ran the same program on my father's Plex server with about a thousand movies and TV shows, and it took about two minutes to complete.